 Earl Van Dorn was a West Point graduate and career U.S. Army officer who fought with distinction in the Mexican-American War but resigned his commission in 1861 to join his native state of Mississippi in the Confederate cause.
 He would make the ultimate sacrifice for his beliefs.

-Earl was born in Claiborne County, Mississippi on September 17, 1820, to Peter Aaron Van Dorn, a lawyer and judge and Sophia Donelson Caffery, a niece of Andrew Jackson.
+Earl was born in Claiborne County, Mississippi, on September 17, 1820, to Peter Aaron Van Dorn, a lawyer, and judge, and Sophia Donelson Caffery, a niece of Andrew Jackson.

 In December 1843, Van Dorn married Caroline Godbold, and the couple would eventually have two children.
 After fighting in the Mexican-American War, he saw action in Indian Wars with the Seminole in Florida and the Comanche in Texas.
-However, when the Civil War erupted, he resigned his commission in 1861 to join the Confederacy.
+However, when the Civil War erupted, he resigned from his commission in 1861 to join the Confederacy.
 After serving briefly as commander of the Mississippi Militia, Van Dorn received a commission in the regular Confederate army as a colonel of infantry in March 1861.

 In January 1862, Van Dorn, now a major general, was given command of the newly-formed Trans-Mississippi Military District.
 Van Dorn immediately faced a Union invasion of Arkansas.
 He took charge of his two Confederate armies.
 He devised a complex flanking maneuver to defeat the smaller Union force, advance north through Missouri, capture St. Louis, and threaten Ulysses S. Grant’s armies.
 Despite his numerical advantage, Van Dorn’s two-pronged attack on entrenched Federal positions at Pea Ridge, Arkansas, failed due to delays, lack of supplies, and the loss of his top two army commanders.
 The Union forces counterattacked and drove Van Dorn’s armies from the field.